Key takeaways

 3. Medicare Extra Help

 Medicare beneficiaries who meet specific income requirements might be eligible to enroll in Extra Help, which provides additional financial assistance for prescription medications.
 These funds can go toward copays, premiums, deductibles, coinsurance, and other costs.
-To qualify, you need to show that your income is below a certain threshold, which can change from year to year.
+Visit the Medicare website for enrollment information and eligibility requirements.

 4. Medicaid

 Medicaid is a program funded by both the federal and state governments, which offers additional support to people with limited resources.
-You don’t have to be enrolled in a Medicare plan to get Medicaid support, but anyone who qualifies for Extra Help receives it automatically.
 The eligibility requirements are different for each state, so you’ll have to check your state government’s website to find out how to apply.

 5. Comparing prices

-Prescription drug prices can vary significantly between pharmacies—even pharmacies in the same area.
-Check the SingleCare website for Creon prices in your area before you tell your healthcare provider where to send your prescription.
+Prescription drug prices vary significantly between pharmacies, even pharmacies in the same area.
+Check the SingleCare website or app for Creon prices in your area before you tell your healthcare provider where to send your prescription.

 Is there a cheaper alternative to Creon?

 Creon isn’t the only drug on the market for pancreatic enzyme replacement therapy.
-Alternatives can be just as effective, and there are several.
-There is currently no generic version of Creon, but other brand names of pancrelipase include Zenpep, Viokace, Pancreaze, and Pertzye.
+There are several Creon alternatives that may be just as effective.
+Although there’s currently no generic version of Creon, other brand names of pancrelipase include Zenpep, Viokace, Pancreaze, and Pertzye.
 However, Creon is often more expensive than some of these alternatives, according to David Nazarian, MD, founder of My Concierge MD.
-For example, the average retail price of Pancreaze is around $103 for 100 capsules.
+For example, the average retail price of Pancreaze is around $172 for 100 capsules.

 “Creon, Pancreaze, and Zenpep all have similar side effects, including stomach discomfort, bloating and gas, diarrhea, nausea, and headaches,” Dr. Nazarian says.

-Switching brands might seem like an easy decision if one is less expensive, but you should always let a healthcare professional make that call.
-They can develop the best treatment plan for you based on your health conditions, medical history, and other medications and supplements you may be taking.
+Switching brands might seem like an easy decision when one is less expensive, but you should always let a healthcare professional make that call.
+They can develop the best treatment plan for you based on your diet, health conditions, medical history, and other medications and supplements you may be taking.